 Later bishops preferred Wells, which regained cathedral status jointly with Bath.
 By the 15th century, Bath Cathedral was badly dilapidated.
 Oliver King, Bishop of Bath and Wells, decided in 1500 to rebuild it on a smaller scale.
 The new cathedral was completed just a few years before Bath Priory was dissolved in 1539.

-Henry VIII considered the cathedral redundant, and it was allowed to become derelict, but it was restored as the city’s parish church in the Elizabethan period, when the city revived as a spa.
+Henry VIII considered the cathedral redundant, and it was allowed to become derelict, but it was restored as the city’s parish church in the Elizabethan period when the city revived as a spa.
 The baths were improved and the city began to attract the aristocracy in the bathing seasons.
-Bath was granted city status in 1590.
+The bath was granted city status in 1590.

 There was much rebuilding in the Stuart period, but this was eclipsed by the massive expansion of the city in Georgian times.
 The old town within the walls was also largely rebuilt.
 This was a response to the continuing demand for elegant accommodation for the city’s fashionable visitors, for whom Bath had become a pleasure resort as well as a spa.

-The early 18th century saw Bath acquire its first purpose-built theatre, pump room and assembly rooms.
-Master of Ceremonies Beau Nash, who presided over the city’s social life from 1705 until his death in 1761, drew up a code of behaviour for public entertainments.
+The early 18th century saw Bath acquire its first purpose-built theatre, pump room, and assembly rooms.
+Master of Ceremonies Beau Nash, who presided over the city’s social life from 1705 until his death in 1761, drew up a code of behavior for public entertainments.
 However, the city declined as a fashionable resort in the 19th century.

 Bath elected two members to the Unreformed House of Commons.